-In Fig. \ref{fig:e_concave}, the curves $M_i$ and $S_i$ for $i=\{2,3\}$ represent the locations of the bodies $m_3'$ and $m_4'$, respectively, leading to concave configurations.
+In Figure~\ref{fig:e_concave}, the curves $M_i$ and $S_i$ for $i=\{2,3\}$ represent the locations of the bodies $m_3'$ and $m_4'$, respectively, leading to concave configurations.
 The points $P_{m_3'}$ and $P_{m_4'}$ represent the position of the bodies $m_3'$ and $m_4'$, respectively, when $m''=\nu$.
-In Fig. \ref{fig:e_concave}, the curves $M_i$ start with $m''=0$ and converge toward the point $P_{m_3'}$ as $m''$ grows toward $\nu$.
+In Figure~\ref{fig:e_concave}, the curves $M_i$ start with $m''=0$ and converge toward the point $P_{m_3'}$ as $m''$ grows toward $\nu$.
 Similarly, the curves $S_i$ begin at different points when $m''=0$ then head towards the point $P_{m_4'}$ as $m''$ grows to $\nu$.
-The colours do not match in Figs. \ref{fig:e_number} and \ref{fig:e_concave}.
-Both colour-scales are linear, but their range is 0-1 in Fig. \ref{fig:e_number}, and 0-0.001 in Fig. \ref{fig:e_concave}.
+The colours do not match in Figures~\ref{fig:e_number} and \ref{fig:e_concave}.
+Both colour-scales are linear, but their range is 0--1 in Figure~\ref{fig:e_number}, and 0--0.001 in Figure~\ref{fig:e_concave}.

 To conclude, there is one convex deltoid-type configuration for any value of $m''$, while concave configurations are only possible if $m''\leq \nu$.
 Table \ref{tab:e_nr} summarizes the number of concave-type configurations based on the value of $m''$.
-Table \ref{tab:e_param} lists the configuration parameters calculated at the endpoints of the curves $M_i$ and $S_i$.
+Table \ref{tab:e_param} (see Appendix \ref{app:caseC}) lists the configuration parameters calculated at the endpoints of the curves $M_i$ and $S_i$.